SWittouck/tidyamplicons/README.md

 ## Documentation

-A documentation page (help page) is available for all functions.
-You can view it by running e.g. `?filter_samples`.
+[A documentation page (help page)](https://lebeerlab.github.io/tidytacos/reference/index.html) is available for all functions in the browser or in R. You can view it in R by running e.g. `?filter_samples`.
 For most functions it is still very basic; this will be improved in the future.
-Some useful tutorials can be found on the [wiki](https://github.com/SWittouck/tidyamplicons/wiki).
+Some useful tutorials can be found on the [wiki](https://github.com/LebeerLab/tidytacos/wiki).